cviebrock/laravel-flasher/README.md

 laravel-flasher
 ===============

-Simple message flasher for the Laravel framework
+Simple message flasher for the Laravel framework.